PeiPei233/ZJUScoreAssistant/README.md

     - `url` the Webhook of your DingTalk Robot.
 5. Run `python score.py`.

-**Notice** For a better experience, it is recommended that you put this application on the server.
+**NOTICE** For a better experience, it is recommended that you put this application on the server.

 ## Examples: